TomasCarrondo/tomascarrondo.github.io/_pages/academiclog.md

 author_profile: true
 ---

+# December 2023

+The commencement of December marked the discovery of a pivotal paper, [1].
+This paper, without delving excessively into theoretical intricacies, elucidates that the well-established universality property of Signatures on the space of continuous functions over a compact set of paths can undergo significant generalization when applied to certain functions across the entire path space by employing weighted spaces.
+Intuitively, a weighted space comprises a topological space coupled with a mapping that regulates the growth of functions outside of compact sets within said topological space.
+The implications of this discovery resonated deeply with me, sparking immediate contemplation of potential applications within various contexts.

+On another front, I did some work within the context of optimal stopping problems.
+I paid special attention to the works [2] and [3].
+The former operates within the space of stopped rough paths, while the latter navigates the space of naturally adapted processes.
+My engagement with [3] exposed me to Wasserstein spaces and adapted topologies, which, in essence, are stronger topologies in the realm of filtered processes that incorporate the information embedded in their respective filtrations.
+Simultaneously, I sustained my exploration of kernel theory, delving into proof attempts and discerning the emergence of novel ideas with promising potential.
+For now, I won't go into more details.

+### Main works of December:
+1. Cuchiero, Christa, Philipp Schmocker, and Josef Teichmann.
+‘Global Universal Approximation of Functional Input Maps on Weighted Spaces’. arXiv, 21 September 2023. (link)[http://arxiv.org/abs/2306.03303].
+2. Bayer, Christian, Luca Pelizzari, and John Schoenmakers.
+‘Primal and Dual Optimal Stopping with Signatures’. arXiv, 6 December 2023. (link)[http://arxiv.org/abs/2312.03444].
+3. Horvath, Blanka, Maud Lemercier, Chong Liu, Terry Lyons, and Cristopher Salvi.
+‘Optimal Stopping via Distribution Regression: A Higher Rank Signature Approach’. arXiv, 3 April 2023. (link)[http://arxiv.org/abs/2304.01479].
+4. Bartl, Daniel, Mathias Beiglböck, and Gudmund Pammer.
+‘The Wasserstein Space of Stochastic Processes’. arXiv, 11 August 2023. (link)[http://arxiv.org/abs/2104.14245].
+5. Bonnier, Patric, Chong Liu, and Harald Oberhauser.
+‘Adapted Topologies and Higher Rank Signatures’. arXiv, 13 April 2021. (link)[http://arxiv.org/abs/2005.08897].
+6. Backhoff-Veraguas, Julio, Daniel Bartl, Mathias Beiglböck, and Manu Eder.
+‘All Adapted Topologies Are Equal’.
+Probability Theory and Related Fields 178, no. 3–4 (December 2020): 1125–72. (link)[https://doi.org/10.1007/s00440-020-00993-8].

 # November 2023

 In light of my discussions in the previous month, I made a strategic decision to shift my focus, opting to discontinue exploration of the Neural Tangent Kernel (NTK) of the controlled ResNets.
 However, I maintained a steadfast commitment to working with signatures in the realm of kernel methods.
 A significant portion of my efforts was dedicated to deepening my understanding of signature kernels, delving into relevant literature such as [1], [2], and [4].